Kubernetes deployment

 kubectl get all

-• We will need to modify three parameters in our values.yaml file:
+• We will need to modify one parameter in our values.yaml file:

 1) The Latencetech License.